Parking ticket tips are like get out of jail free cards

 Do I have to worry about a paper or temporary NYC parking sign?

-Yes, if it is posted by an authorized NYC parking law enforcement agency.
-As a matter of fact, paper or temporary signs supersede all posted rules for the days and times specified on the paper or temporary signs.
+Yes, if an authorized law enforcement agency posted the paper or temporary sign.
+Moreover, paper or temporary signs supersede all posted rules for the days and times specified on the paper or temporary signs.

 You can’t make this stuff up.

-Oftentimes, the description is inaccurate because of the distance from the corner inserted on the parking ticket is wrong or, the Southwest side is really the Northeast side, etc. If the place of occurrence is misdescribed, you are entitled to a dismissal of your parking ticket upon application.
+For example, the description is inaccurate because the distance from the corner inserted on the parking ticket was wrong, or the Southwest side is really the Northeast side, etc.

 YUP.
-The parking rules permit the immobilization of any illegally parked vehicle anywhere in NYC, in a manner that does not damage the vehicle.
+Here’s another valuable parking tip.
+The parking rules permit the immobilization of any illegally parked vehicle anywhere in NYC.
+But, only in a manner that does not damage the vehicle.
 Notice of immobilization is required to be placed in a conspicuous place on the vehicle.
 The notice must include:

-- (B) the time, place and manner in which the vehicle may be redeemed”
+- the time, place, and manner in which the vehicle may be redeemed”

 You owe the immobilization fee AND the tow fee.

-However, you have the absolute right to request the tow operator to release a vehicle hooked up to the tow truck, if you arrive at the scene of the parking crime before the tow truck is in motion.
-The request must be made by the person lawfully entitled to possession of the vehicle; and the person must execute a binding agreement to pay the vehicle release penalty set forth in the parking rules, within 30 days of the execution of the agreement.
+However, you have the absolute right to request the tow operator to release a vehicle hooked up to the tow truck if you arrive at the scene of the parking crime before the tow truck is in motion.
+The person must make the request lawfully entitled to possession of the vehicle.
+The person must execute a binding agreement to pay the vehicle release penalty outlined in the parking rules within 30 days of the execution of the agreement.

 In addition, the person seeking the release of the vehicle from “captain hook” must: